devdasgupta/DE_Challenge/de_challenge/README.md

 However, we have to be cognizant on how we are using the resources in master and worker nodes and assign resources (size of the EC2 instances xlarge, 4xlarge etc.) accordingly.
-The code for implementing the same using pyspark is provided in question1_optimized.py.
+The code for implementing the same using pyspark is provided in [question1_optimized.py](https://github.com/devdasgupta/DE_Challenge/blob/initial-setup/de_challenge/question1_optimized.py), with pyspark helper functions in [spark_utils.py](https://github.com/devdasgupta/DE_Challenge/blob/initial-setup/de_challenge/spark_utils.py).

 For this coding exercise purpose it is assumed that the data (medical_data_sample, pharmacy_data_sample etc.) will be available as CSV format as excel has a limitation of the data record count.